-This consists of the REA Foundation Ltd logo text and globe graphic, Australian Government Department of Defence logo text and coat of arms graphic and Visual Connections logo and text graphic, printed on either black or white with a horizontal dimension of 30mm and vertical dimension of 15mm.
-Teams will be provided with either the black or the white background sticker decal so as to provide maximum contrast with the colour of the surface the sticker decal is being adhered to.
+This consists of the REA Foundation Ltd logo text and globe graphic, Australian Government Department of Defence logo text and coat of arms graphic, printed with a horizontal dimension of 30mm and vertical dimension of 15mm.
+Teams will be provided with the white ONLY background sticker decal so as to provide maximum contrast with the colour of the surface the sticker decal is being adhered to.
 Official car sticker decals are supplied by REA Foundation Ltd at event registration.